LIVENlab/enbios/docs/Fundamentals.md

 Besides including the hierarchy in the configuration it is also possible to have a file location.
 Enbios is able to read hierarchies in 3 formats.

-1. as json, which should be the same format as it would be in the experiment config.
+1. as .json, which should be the same format as it would be in the experiment config.

-2. as csv file
+2. as .csv file
    The following [jupyter notebook](https://github.com/LIVENlab/enbios/blob/main/demos/csv_hierarchy.ipynb) demonstrates how to use a csv file to specify the hierarchy:

-3. as mermaid (mm) file
+3. as .mermaid (or .mm) file
    As demonstrated in [this notebook](https://github.com/LIVENlab/enbios/blob/main/demos/mermaid.ipynb)

 ## Exporting the results